angular/dgeni-packages/README.md

 **This package does not provide any templates nor a `templateEngine` to render templates (use the `nunjucks` package to add this).**

+### Tag Definitions

+This package provides a minimal implementation of tags from the JSDoc project.
+They extract the name and type from the tag description accordingly but do not fully implement all the JSDoc tag functionality.

 ## `ngdoc` Package